 We all need photography for our projects or content.
 Sometimes, we can't afford to pay for a photographer, let alone stock images.
-There are times when we just need something that's free and we're allowed to use.
+There are times when we need something free, and we're allowed to use.

 That's where the rise of free stock photography websites has helped cash-strapped freelancers, startups and small business in recent years.

-If you're already aware of Death to the Stock and you're a big fan of StockSnap, then these fresh recommendations will certainly be added to your list of go-to free stock photography sites.
+If you're already aware of Death to the Stock and you're a big fan of StockSnap, then these new recommendations will undoubtedly be added to your list of go-to free stock photography sites.
 As always, if you can make sure that you read the rules and add credit where it's due, that would be appreciated.

 Burst is a fantastic new resource, courtesy of Shopify, that offers a wealth of free stock images, many of which are licensed under Creative Commons CC0 and available to use for whatever you like.
 Just check the small print, as some pics will require attribution.